Continuation War: Vyborg–Petrozavodsk Offensive and breakthrough

 On 25 June, the Red Army reached the third line of defence, the Viipuri–Kuparsaari–Taipale line (VKT line), and the decisive Battle of Tali-Ihantala began, which has been described as the largest battle in Nordic military history.
 By then, the Finnish Army had retreated around 100 km to approximately the same line of defence they had held at the end of the Winter War.
 Finland especially lacked modern anti-tank weaponry that could stop Soviet heavy armour, such as the KV-1 or IS-2.
 Thus, German Foreign Minister Joachim von Ribbentrop offered German hand-held Panzerfaust and Panzerschreck antitank weapons in exchange for a guarantee that Finland would not seek a separate peace with the Soviets.
 On 26 June, President Risto Ryti gave the guarantee as a personal undertaking that he, Field Marshal Mannerheim and Prime Minister Edwin Linkomies intended to last legally only for the remainder of Ryti's presidency.
 In addition to delivering thousands of anti-tank weapons, Hitler sent the 122nd Infantry Division and the half-strength 303rd Assault Gun Brigade armed with Sturmgeschütz III tank destroyers as well as the Luftwaffe's Detachment Kuhlmey to provide temporary support in the most vulnerable sectors.
 With the new supplies and assistance from Germany, the Finnish Army halted the numerically and materially superior Soviet advance at Tali-Ihantala on 9 July 1944 and stabilised the front.

-More battles were fought toward the end of the war, the last of which was the Battle of Ilomantsi, fought between 26 July and 13 August 1944 and resulting in a Finnish victory with the destruction of two Soviet divisions.
+More battles were fought toward the end of the war, culminating with a Finnish victory in the Battle of Ilomantsi and the destruction of two Soviet divisions.
 Resisting the Soviet offensive had exhausted Finnish resources.
-Despite German support under the Ryti–Ribbentrop Agreement, Finland asserted that it was unable to blunt another major offensive.
+Despite German support under the Ryti–Ribbentrop Agreement, Finland asserted that it would be unable to blunt another major offensive.
 Soviet victories against German Army Groups Center and North during Operation Bagration made the situation even more dire for Finland.
 With no imminent further Soviet offensives, Finland sought to leave the war.
 On 1 August, Ryti resigned, and on 4 August, Field Marshal Mannerheim was sworn in as the new president.
 He annulled the agreement between Ryti and Ribbentrop on 17 August to allow Finland to sue for peace with the Soviets again, and peace terms from Moscow arrived on 29 August.